Charles Hartshorne: Dipolar Theism

 Classical theologians adopted an ideal of perfection as unchanging, often using the argument from Plato’s Republic that change for the better or worse implies an unchanging measure of perfection.
 The argument is that if something changes for the better then it is not yet perfect, but if it changes for the worse then it is no longer perfect.
 In either case, change implies imperfection.
 God, being perfect, must be devoid of change.
 This argument, however, begs the question against a dipolar conception of God like Hartshorne’s by assuming that there cannot be perfect forms of change.
 Hartshorne argues, on the contrary, that some forms of value—aesthetic qualities in particular—do not admit of a maximum.
 Just as it is impossible to speak of a greatest possible positive integer, so it may be impossible to speak of a greatest possible beauty.
 The fact that Mozart’s music achieved a new level of beauty does not mean that there was nothing left for Beethoven to do.
 Another analogy is interpersonal relationships.
 It is a good thing to be flexible in one’s responses to others.
 The ideal is not unchangeableness; it is, rather, adequate response to the needs of others.
 It is true that stability and reliability of character are desirable.
 But this means, in part, that the person can be relied upon to respond in ways appropriate to each situation, and responsiveness is a kind of change.
 The analogy is particularly appropriate in the divine case since there are always new creatures to which God must respond and hence there is no upper limit to the values associated with these relationships, for each is as unique as the individuals with whom God is related.

 As Hartshorne distinguished existence and actuality, so he distinguished different ways in which God is perfect.
 Taking a clue from the work of Gustav Fechner, Hartshorne noticed an ambiguity in the concept of perfection.
 If one is perfect, then one is unsurpassable, but by what or by whom is one unsurpassable?
 The obvious answer is “by others.”
 This leaves open the possibility that one may surpass oneself.
 Thus, there is a distinction between (a) being unsurpassable by all others including self and (b) being unsurpassable by all others excluding self.”
 In Man’s Vision of God and the Logic of Theism, Hartshorne labels these two ideas respectively A-perfection (for absolute perfection) and R-perfection (for relative perfection).
 God is A-perfect with respect to existence and essence and R-perfect with respect to actuality.
 Hartshorne agrees with more traditional theists who spoke of God as infinite, immutable, impassible, necessary, and eternal, for this is God’s A-perfection.
 Hartshorne quickly adds, however, that God is not in all respects infinite, immutable, impassible, necessary, and eternal.
 To use our previous example, if aesthetic values exhibit an unlimited possibility of increase, then God’s appreciation of beauty may—indeed must—exhibit this possibility.
 Again, Beethoven’s music introduces new forms of beauty that did not exist prior to his creative life.
-Hartshorne would also say that God, in enjoying the changing beauty of the world, is also the supremely beautiful object of contemplation, a point to which we shall return in the discussion of panentheism.
+Hartshorne would also say that God, in enjoying the changing beauty of the world, is also the supremely beautiful object of contemplation, a point that is returned to in the discussion of panentheism.
 Hartshorne summarized these ideas about divine perfection in The Divine Relativity when he spoke of God as “the self-surpassing surpasser of all.”

 4. Divine Power